 - Supporting adults: Users who are at least 18 years old and have created a Numerise account for their supported learner(s).

-This Privacy Notice was published in September 2020 and applies to the use of personal information by Sparx in connection with Numerise from September 2020.
-It aligns with the requirements of the Data Protection Act 2018 and the General Data Protection Regulation (GDPR).
+This Privacy Notice was published in March 2021 and applies to the use of personal information by Sparx in connection with Numerise from March 2021.
+It aligns with the requirements of the Data Protection Act 2018 and the General Data Protection Regulation as enacted in the United Kingdom.
 We may make changes to this Privacy Notice from time to time, so you should review this Privacy Notice periodically in case changes have been made.
 We will get in touch with you to let you know about any particularly important changes that we need to make.

 In this Privacy Notice: